JKeller45/PySonic/index.md

 - Real-time render display

+## Installation Guide:
+PySonic relies on FFmpeg, however, due to licensing, you must install it yourself.
+On Windows, FFmpeg can be installed with the Chocolatey package manager, or with a static build.
+On Mac, I highly recommend using the MacPorts or Homebrew package managers to install.
+On Linux, apt-get/apt is the preferred way.
+Check out these install guides: [Windows Static Build](https://phoenixnap.com/kb/ffmpeg-windows) or [Chocolatety](https://community.chocolatey.org/packages/ffmpeg-shared), [Mac](https://phoenixnap.com/kb/ffmpeg-mac), [Linux](https://www.hostinger.com/tutorials/how-to-install-ffmpeg).

 ## More Information

-PySonic comes bundled with ffmpeg so it accepts almost all audio and video inputs.
-It will, however, always output mp4 files.
 Video backgrounds are, at the moment, limited to 5 seconds due to the high memory requirements.
-While there is an easy solution, I thought the drop in render speed it came with was unacceptable.
+While there is an easy solution, the drop in render speed was unacceptable.
 I am continuing to investigate an alternative solution.
 The AI supersampling can be slow.
 It is a cool feature, but due to quality and speed, I recommend using it if you wish to render at 4K but only have 16Gb of memory.
 Even with these settings, it is still possible to render at a native resolution.